vserova/book/pages/ch_core.md

 | 555          | NCBI Network Dispatcher refused a request from and outside user which is in its "abusers list"                           |
 | 1000 + errno | Unclassifiable server error when only errno is known (NOTE: the value of errno can be different on different platforms!) |

-<a name="ch-core.diag-errcodes"></a>
+<a name="ch_core.diag_errcodes"></a>

 ### Error codes and their Descriptions

-Error codes and subcodes are posted to an output stream only if applicable [post flags](#ch-core.diag-post-flags) were set.
+Error codes and subcodes are posted to an output stream only if applicable [post flags](#ch_core.diag_post_flags) were set.
 In addition to error codes, the logging framework can also post text explanations.
 The [CDiagErrCodeInfo](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCDiagErrCodeInfo.html) class is used to find the error message that corresponds to a given error code/subcode.
 Such descriptions could be specified directly in the program code or placed in a separate message file.
 It is even possible to use several such files simultaneously. ***CDiagErrCodeInfo*** can also read error descriptions from any input stream(s), not necessarily files.

-<a name="ch-core.err-msg-file"></a>
+<a name="ch_core.err_msg_file"></a>

 #### Preparing an Error Message File